petter-holmberg/cpp-ref/concepts.md

 The concepts presented in this section are not yet standardized and there may be substantial differences in C++17.
 The concepts are described in greater detail in [Stroustrup12](#Stroustrup12).

+The concept definitions consist of *requirements*, which express syntax and must be checked by the compiler, and *axioms*, which express semantics and must not be checked by the compiler.

 ### Language concepts